Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 Exemptions

-Penalties do not apply to entities issuing, transmitting, or reporting e-invoices on a voluntary basis prior to their mandatory compliance date per Article 2(2) of Cabinet Decision No. 106/2025 .
+Penalties do not apply to entities issuing, transmitting, or reporting e-invoices on a voluntary basis prior to their mandatory compliance date per Article 2(2) of Cabinet Decision No. 106 of 2025 .

-24-month grace period for intra-VAT group transactions beginning January 1, 2027.
+24-month grace period for intra-VAT group transactions beginning 1 January 2027 per the UAE Electronic Invoicing Guidelines V1.0 .
 During this period, e-invoicing requirements for transactions between entities within the same VAT group are exempted.

-Self-billed commercial documents are excluded from the e-invoicing requirements under the current guidelines.
+Self-billed commercial documents are excluded from the e-invoicing requirements under the UAE Electronic Invoicing Guidelines V1.0 .

 Cross-Border Conditions